BurntSushi/termcolor/doc/rg.1.md

 -g, --glob *GLOB* ...
 : Include or exclude files for searching that match the given glob.
-This always overrides any other ignore logic.
+This always overrides any other ignore logic if there is a conflict, but is otherwise applied in addition to ignore files (e.g., .gitignore or .ignore).
 Multiple glob flags may be used.
 Globbing rules match .gitignore globs.
 Precede a glob with a '!' to exclude it.

+  The --glob flag subsumes the functionality of both the --include and --exclude flags commonly found in other tools.

     Values given to -g must be quoted or your shell will expand them and result in unexpected behavior.